Heather-Rutherford/DOMination/README.md

 ## Project URL

-The project has been deployed to <URL>.
+The project has been deployed to https://codequest-domination.netlify.app/.

 Visit the URL for easy viewing of the project.
 If desired, the project can be cloned to your local machine using the instructions in the "Installation" instructions.